 All paper materials are collected in secure terminals for shredding and recycling at most BlackBerry facilities around the world.
 Acceptable materials include: paper, brochures, newspaper, boxboard, envelopes, magazines, and books.

-BlackBerry introduced a Paper Procurement Policy in fiscal 2012 that outlines a commitment to responsible forest management and efficient paper use.
+BlackBerry's Paper Procurement Policy outlines a commitment to responsible forest management and efficient paper use.
 Programs associated with this policy address paper efficiency, increasing recycled content in paper purchases, choosing certified, responsibly sourced fiber, supporting cleaner production practices, maintaining recycling programs and communicating with suppliers and partners.

 ISO 14001 Certificate of Registration